Overview

 Security architecture

-This gives you the convenience of messaging-based crypto control with the security properties of a self-custodied local wallet.
+This gives you the convenience of messaging-based crypto control with the security of a self-custodied local wallet.

 Troubleshooting